VIDEO CASE STUDIES

 Steven says, “the one thing I would do differently is put in an automatic, or semi-automatic backwashing filter.”
 The ponds themselves need virtually zero maintenance, but the filters can get clogged easily.
 Without the automatic type, it is manual labor that does this easily avoidable job.

 Ecological sustainability and good systems planning is evident on Lindencroft Farm by their photovoltaic panels, farm ponds and efficient irrigation systems.
-Steven reflects that Ben Lomond is a good place to be a farmer and only wishes that he had gotten into agriculture sooner!

 Dry farming refers to crop cultivation where the residual moisture in the soil is used instead of irrigation.
 This is usually done in a region that receives twenty inches or more of annual rainfall.
 Dry farming works to conserve soil moisture during long dry periods primarily through a system of tillage, surface protection, and the use of drought-resistant varieties.
 Dry farming is more than the absence of irrigation—the soil, type of crop, regional rainfall, and types of tools must be considered.